Healthcare Business Sales in South Florida

 Licensure Transfer Issues When Selling Healthcare Companies

 Many healthcare related companies require AHCA (Agency for Health Care Administration) approval to transfer the license from the seller to the buyer.
-Home-health care companies or nurse registries for example require a Change of Ownership Application (CHOW) to complete the transfer.
+Home-health care companies and nurse registries allow a Change of Ownership Application (CHOW) to complete the transfer.
 Transferring a healthcare license can be a lengthy process taking up to several months.
 Questions arise such as who is in charge of the business during this delay, whether money needs to be held in escrow pending the transfer, and whether the buyer can properly comply with the document request from AHCA and be eligible to assume ownership.

 Delays in License Transfer Must Be Addressed When Selling Healthcare Company

 Some sellers will not have the patience to deal with ill-informed buyers who may delay the process or jeopardize the transfer…so buyers beware!
 It is also relatively common for the parties to conduct a stock purchase deal (rather than an asset purchase deal) to avoid delay and bureaucratic headaches altogether.
 A stock purchase deal is when the buyer purchases the actual corporate entity of the seller rather than the typical asset purchase deal when the buyer purchases the assets of the seller’s corporate entity.
 A stock purchase deal allows for a faster approval process because the seller’s corporate entity is kept in place as being duly registered with AHCA.
 This should be negotiated by the parties and fully explored during the formal due diligence process.

 Significance of Non-Compete with Staff of Healthcare Company Sales

 When a healthcare company such as a physical therapy center gets all their referrals from the seller-owner’s fishing buddies, buyers will justifiably wonder what will happen when the seller is no longer there!
-When the seller-owner himself or herself is the main way that the business procures patients, then that will pose a problem for the business valuation.
+When the owner’s personal relationships are the only way that a healthcare company procures patients, then that will pose a problem for the business valuation.
 Buyers will fear the loss of significant revenue after the sale.
 The seller and their business broker must plan for this and have a plan in place to address such concerns.

 Seller May Stay Longer to Help Buyer Transfer Patients After The Sale

-Sometimes the seller may agree to stay on for a year or more so that the buyer can ‘take over’ those referral sources.
-Sometimes the price of the business must simply reflect this fact, and the best and only buyer for the business is another healthcare provider (such as a physical therapist) with their own referral sources.
+Sometimes the seller may agree to stay on for a year or more in order to give sufficient time to properly introduce the buyer to the referral sources.
 Sellers must be made aware that a buyer will want some assurances that the patients stay with the business.
 The valuation of the business of healthcare companies critically depends on maintaining the relationships with patient referral sources after the sale.